veronikalatawiec/SnapForm/README.md

 ## Features

+-   As a user, I want to be learn about SnapForm before creating an account.
+-
 -   As a user, I want to be able to easily create an account, so I can start making forms.

 -   As a user, I want to be able to login to my account, to create and manage my forms.

 -   As a user, I want to access the platform on mobile devices, so I can manage forms and responses while on the go.

--   As a logged in user, I want to create a simple form quickly, so I can start collecting feedback without wasting time.
+-   As a logged in user, I want to create a form, so I can start collecting feedback.
+	-  As a logged in user, I want to add headers and paragraphs to forms to better inform responders.
+	-  As a logged in user, I want to add long and short text input questions to my form.
+	-  As a logged in user, I want to add multiple choice questions.
+ 	-  As a logged in user, I want to add checkbox questions.

 -   As a logged in user, I want to easily launch/share my form with others via a link, so I can collect responses quickly and efficiently.

 -   As a logged in user, I want to be able to take down/private my existing form at any point, so I can stop receiving responses .

+-   As a logged in user, I want to be able to delete a form I am no longer using.

--   As a logged in user, I want to customize my form's design, so it aligns with my brand or preferences without complexity.
+-   As a logged in user, I want to be able to view the responses for a specific form.

 ## Implementation